dennismarks/Ontario-Lease-Wizard/README.md

 ### Tenant

-As a tenant user, you have the ability to view the terms, requiremtns, and any relevant information set out by the landlord in a consise and simple user interface.
+As a tenant user, you have the ability to view the terms, requirements, and any relevant information set out by the landlord in a consise and simple user interface.
 Analagous to the landlord view, any common terms, policies, or frequently asked questions will be answered in the **Resources** section.

 ## Licenses